Elizabeth Griffin: Education and career

+Legacy

+In 2018, Georgetown University's Center for Global Health Science and Security was selected by the ERG Foundation to launch as the Elizabeth R. Griffin program, intended to advance research and educational missions.

 Personal life

 In 1970, Griffin married Andrew George Prideaux (born 1945).
 Her children are Michael (born 1971) and the late Louisa (born 1974).
 She has three grandchildren, Flora (born 2004), Ned (born 2006), and William Prideaux (born 2009).
 She moved to Lewes, East Sussex, England, and she later moved to Stockbridge, Hampshire, where she died in 2015.